-The OII offer £500 per term towards the DPhil Training budget.
-It is the responsibility of the student representatives to manage this budget and use it towards anything training related for the DPhil cohort.
+The OII has made £1,250 available for the financial year 2020/21 (Aug to July) towards social or training activities for the ICSS DPhil cohort.
+It is the responsibility of the student representatives to manage this budget and use it towards anything social or training related for the DPhil cohort.
 For any further questions please contact your DPhil representatives at dphil.reps@oii.ox.ac.uk